melowntech/workshop/tutorials/gpx-viewer.rst

 GPX Track Viewer
 ----------------

 Do you want to display and explore GPX tracks in a cool 3D map?
 The VTS-Browser-JS is a great solution for this task.
-Just take a look at `live demo <https://jsfiddle.net/xrz53a7k/show/>`_ in JSFiddle.
+Take a look at this `live demo <https://jsfiddle.net/xrz53a7k/show/>`_ in JSFiddle.
 If you are curious how this can be done, I will try to explain in this article.

 The GPX File Format